 I’ll recommend website and WordPress hosting providers that have proven to work well for podcasters and bloggers.
-I have personally used all but one of them.
+As of February 2024 I have personally used all but one of them.

 The prices tend to vary by how many resources they allocate to you and how many additional features are included.
 Things that tend to increase the price and performance are RAM, CPU, SSD vs HDD, CDNs, staging sites, WordPress optimization, and more.

 I have found that a little extra cost not only allows your site to handle more users but also makes it easier to manage, saving you time.

-Depending on your budget and how big your audience is, you may want managed WordPress hosting, meaning that the hosting company handles all the confusing server stuff.
+Depending on your budget and how big your audience is, you may want managed WordPress hosting, meaning the web hosting company handles all the confusing server stuff.
 What’s important is that they keep your server online and loading fast.
 Several of the web hosts below offer both standard hosting and managed hosting.
 I’ll highlight the different tiers where it makes sense.

 Best Managed WordPress Hosting